opdev1004/totexe/README.md

 ## 📖 APIs:

-Send stringfied JSON data with message though tcp connection maybe some cases do not require to send data or just send string data.
-Now Tot.exe is designed to manage multiple .tot files as in needs.
+Send stringfied JSON data with message though tcp connection.
+Tot.exe is designed to manage multiple .tot files as in needs so you need to send name of totname.
+Because you need to know which one you are dealing with.
+This is for making mutex and semaphore to manage async tasks.

 ### Initalisation of data storage

 You need to initialise before you can start anything.

 ```
-message: "init-tot"
 json data: {
+    message: "init-tot",
     totname: "This is the name of where you store data",
     filename: "This is the filename(path) of .tot file."
 }